ycm-core/ycmd/Build_On_Windows.md

 This batch gets llvm/clang source code and generate a Visual Studio 2013 project files.
 So it maybe takes less than 10 minutes.
 The source code with .svn takes 360+MB disk space.

-If no error, the batch should quit silently.go to `llvm-build`
+If no error, the batch should quit silently.

-Now go to `llvm-build` folder, open `LLVM.svn` and change **Debug** mode to **Release** mode.
+Now go to `llvm_build` folder, open `LLVM.svn` and change **Debug** mode to **Release** mode.
 In Solution Explorer, go to `ALL_BUILD`, right click on `ALL_BUILD` and choose build.
 It take about quite a long time to finish the build.
 CPU is 100% during the build.
-The `llvm-build` folder takes about 6.65GB disk space.
+The `llvm_build` folder takes about 6.65GB disk space.

+If error happens when svn clone code, we should delete `llvm-src` and run it again.

 ###3.
 Build ycmd

 **Note**: Edit `_build_ycmd.bat`, and change `PYTHON_PATH` to a correct one.

 Run `_build_ycmd.bat`

 This batch generates `YouCompleteMe.sln` in ycmd_build folder.
 Open it with Visual Studio 2013.
 Change **Debug** mode to **Release** mode.
 In Solution Explorer, select `ycm_support_libs` and right click on it choose build.
 (Note `ycm_core_tests` and `gmock_main` `gtest_main` etc will fail, so we cannot build the whole solution.)
 Now you should find `libclang.dll` and `ycm_client_support.pyd` and `ycm_core.pyd`.